Addo Bonetti: Elections

 During the 1966 election Bonetti ran for a seat in the Connecticut House of Representatives from the 175th district with the Democratic nomination and defeated Republican nominee John Cilfone.
-Bonetti reported no contributions or expenses during the campaign, but the Citizens for Bonetti spent $431 on his behalf while Cilfone raised $92 and spent $92.
+Bonetti reported no contributions or expenses during the campaign, but the Citizens for Bonetti movement spent $431 on his behalf while Cilfone raised $92 and spent $92.
 He won reelection after defeating Republican nominee Joseph Perosino, a member of the city council, in the 1968 election.
 He defeated Republican nominee Cilfone in the 1970 election.

 Bonetti and Representative John J. Miscikoski were both moved into the 65th district after legislative redistricting in 1972.
 The Torrington Democratic Town Committee voted fifty-nine to two to not endorse a candidate in the Democratic primary.
 Bonetti was initially defeated in the primary by Miscikoski by one vote and a recount maintained Miscikoski's one vote victory.
 However, Judge George Saden invalidated the primary and ordered a new one due to a Republican having mistakenly voted in the primary.
 Bonetti defeated Miscikoski in the second primary and won in the general election against Republican nominee Edwin R. Chadwick.
 He defeated Republican nominee William T. Barrante in the 1974 election.
 He won reelection in the 1976 election against Republican nominee George H. Christian.

 Bonetti did not seek reelection in the 1978 election and the Torrington Democratic Town Committee endorsed Miscikoski.
 Miscikoski was elected to succeed him in the state house.